 Panel B in Table 5 reports the results for high and low hedging needs firms based on three hedging motive measures.
-The coefficient estimates of future investment are positive and significant only for firms with high hedging needs.
-Moreover, the coefficient estimates of the interaction term between future investment and the COC are all negative and significant only for high hedging needs firms.
-These findings provide support for hypothesis 1c that firms with hedging needs save cash at a low cost for future investments.
+The coefficient estimates of future investment are positive and significant only for high hedging needs firms.
+Moreover, the coefficient estimates of the interaction term between future investment and COC are all negative and significant only for high hedging needs firms.
+These findings provide support for hypothesis 1c that firms save cash at a low cost for future investments.